- Home

 - Bone broth – also contains a range of minerals including calcium, magnesium, phosphorus, silicon, sulphur, and trace minerals that can help support overall health

-- Berries and vegetables such as broccoli – rich in vitamin C which helps the body build collagen
+- Berries, and vegetables such as broccoli – rich in vitamin C which helps the body build collagen

 - Sardines or fish with bones